emotu/apron-ui/README.md

-# Apron Take Home Project
+# Take Home Project

 The objective of this home task is to develop a production-ready web application that provides a comprehensive UX for CRUD operations over a User entity.
-This project represents my implementation of the tasks, with the aim of demonstrating proficiency in the Apron's chosen technology stack.
+This project represents my implementation of the tasks, with the aim of demonstrating proficiency in the chosen technology stack.

 ### Setup & Launch Instructions